Multiverse (DC Comics): Batman: The Brave and the Bold

-In Batman: The Brave and the Bold, a kind of "multiverse" is referenced in the episodes "Deep Cover for Batman!" and "Game Over for Owlman!", which feature several references to alternate incarnations of DC Comics heroes and villains, including the Batman and the Owlman.
+In Batman: The Brave and the Bold, a kind of "multiverse" is referenced in the episodes "Deep Cover for Batman!" and "Game Over for Owlman!", which feature several references to alternate incarnations of DC Comics heroes and villains, including Batman and Owlman.
 The Multiverse is briefly revisited in "Night of the Batmen!", with a large group of Batmen gathered from across various Earths coming together to help an injured Bruce Wayne protect Gotham.
 The army of Multiverse Batmen contained various iterations of the Batman from different media adaptions, such as from The Batman, the DC Animated Universe, the 1960s Batman TV series, and Batman Beyond.

 Justice League: Crisis on Two Earths

 A direct-to-video feature film Justice League: Crisis on Two Earths deals with the Multiverse as part of its story.
 The main story deals with a good Lex Luthor from his Earth (based on the Pre-Crisis Earth-Three) coming to the Earth where the Justice League are located to help fight their counterparts, the Crime Syndicate.
-While the two Earths inhabited by the Justice League and Crime Syndicate are not named, names of other Earths are mentioned.
-These names are not from the official Pre-Crisis nor post-Infinite Crisis Multiverse, but are nods to a degree.
-Examples include: "Gamma F-1", "Theta-Alpha", "Zeta-Pi", which are all Greek numbers.
 Earth-Prime is featured in the film, but is not the same Earth-Prime from the comics, where it was "our" Earth.
 In the film, Earth-Prime is shown to be the cornerstone of all reality, and that decisions made by humankind on this world caused alternate Earths where the opposite decision was made to come into being.
-This world is shown to be a desolate barren wasteland of a planet, with ruins as far as the eye can see.
-It is unknown what exactly caused its desolation, though the Owlman reasons that it was mankind who destroyed itself.
-There was also an unnamed Earth that is mostly covered in ice.
-It was destroyed when the Owlman allowed the bomb to detonate with himself still on it.